monodyle/monodyle/README.md

 ### Hi there 👋

-My name is Minh "Monody" Le Hong. jJust a guy tends to be handsome gradually over the years…
+My name is Minh "Monody" Le Hong.
+Just a guy tends to be handsome gradually over the years…

 I was born a child of the mountains and forests,